thejud/text-processing-cookbook/README.md

      5
      1

-It's pretty easy to do something similar with head and tail, although you have to remember that the offsets are off by one:

-    head -2 data > /dev/stderr; tail +3 data  | sort -nr

-#### put a row  of data into columns
+#### put data into a specific number of columns with pr

+The pr command is used to format text files for printing, and it has a large set of options.
+It can also be used to do some useful things for display.

-Note that the -t option is required to skip the unwanted header.
+Note that the -t option is required to skip the unwanted page header that is intended for print output.

 Three columns.
-Fill across first.
+Fill down columns first.

 ```
 seq 10 | pr -t -3